 Notifications on available system updates appear in the Events View which you can make visible by swiping sideways from beyond the left edge of the device (on old OS versions swipe upwards from the bottom of the display).
 Touch such a notification in the Events view.
 Jolla Store application will launch automatically.
 Follow the on-screen instructions.

-Alternative: Visit menu "Settings > Sailfish OS updates" and pull down to seek for an update (if you have an old OS version currently, then use menu "Settings > System > About product")
+Alternative: Visit menu "Settings > Sailfish OS updates" and pull down to seek for an update (if you have an old OS version currently, then use menu "Settings > Info > About product")